VeeqoAPI/api-docs/resources/orders.md

             External order number

-+ Request Example create order.
-Everything with an ID must be created before this request.
-This example shows the creation of a new customer at the same time as the order and includes all of the fields that you can pass when creating an order. (application/json)
++ Request Everything with an ID must be created before this request. (application/json)

     + Headers